hphelion/documentation/commercial/GA1/commercial.backup-restore-GA.md

 # HP Helion OpenStack&#174; Back Up and Restore

-The default HP Helion OpenStack environment consists of a three-node cluster for most of the services, as well as the RabbitMQ and MySQL, and is resilient to individual node failures as well as network split brain situations.
+The default HP Helion OpenStack environment consists of a three-node cluster for most of the services plus other services such as RabbitMQ and MySQL.
+It is resilient to individual node failures as well as network split-brain situations.

 However, as part of your maintenance of the environment, you should create a back up of each component and be prepared to restore any component, should it become necessary.

-**Undercloud.** The undercloud is a critical component that runs Centralized Logging, Monitoring, and Orchestration engine for deployment and configuration automation of the overcloud and also provides DHCP Server for all nodes of the overcloud.
+**Undercloud.** The undercloud is a critical component that runs the centralized Logging, Monitoring, and Orchestration engines for deployment and automated configuration of the overcloud.
+It also provides a DHCP Server for all nodes of the overcloud.

 If the undercloud server fails, it must be rebuilt and restored as soon as possible.

-**Overcloud.** The overcloud includes two overcloud Controllers and one overcloud management controller.
+**Overcloud.** The overcloud includes two overcloud controllers and one overcloud management controller.

 If either of the servers that host the two overcloud controllers fails, the overcloud controller must be rebuilt and reconnected into the cluster as soon as possible.

-The management controller is similar to the overcloud controller nodes, but additionally executes various services, including the Compute, Sherpa, Telemetry and Reporting, and Block Storage services.
+The management controller is similar to the overcloud controller nodes, but it also executes various additional services, including Compute, Sherpa, Telemetry, Reporting, and Block Storage services.
 If the server that hosts the overcloud management controller fails, the management controller must be rebuilt and restored as soon as possible.

-**Overcloud database** The MySQL database (entire cluster) on the overcloud Controllers can get corrupted and might need backup and restore for the databases.
+**Overcloud database** The MySQL database or entire cluster on the overcloud Controllers may become corrupted.
+To prevent data loss, you will need back up and restore capability for the databases.

 The following instructions describe how to back up and restore the seed, undercloud, and overcloud: